kr1stine/euromod-web-interface/README.md

 as they may be re-introduced as soft dependencies in the future.

 ## Setup and Deployment
-The project uses [renv](https://rstudio.github.io/renv/) and all relevant packages can be restored from the lock file.
+The project uses [renv](https://rstudio.github.io/renv/) so all relevant packages can be restored from the lock file.
 The project's direct dependencies are also listed in the [DESCRIPTION](DESCRIPTION).